Embodying Jewish Baghdad in Debórah Eliezer’s (dis)Place[d]

 You can avoid the map,—

+but eventually the map finds you.
 When the Land speaks of “hot sand, cool desert wind, sweet river water,” it’s Eliezer.
 “This is a very Western piece,” an audience member once told Eliezer.
 Yes, and rightly so: (dis)Place[d] shows us a reconstruction of that mingling of distance from and desire for a homeland that could only have been created by someone who has not yet visited it.
 Aba represents a traditional geography of nations and borders that associates land with identity and forces him to choose between nostalgia and assimilation.
 Severing his physical relationship with the Land means he must cut all ties with her.
 Searching for the traces of Baghdad in herself, trying to fill the gaps in memory left by intentional erasure and rot, the Daughter/Eliezer connects to land(scape) differently.
 Here landscape is an active internal force that shapes her relations and animates her as she moves through the world.
 Many more such stories are needed to map the varied terrain of Arab-Jewish memory, and to free each individual story of the imperative to bolster a single political perspective or narrative of events.
 The play puts Zionism to the side.
 Writing about it, I’ve struggled with whether I can too.
 The answer now, when most of its audience won’t be able to, is: not entirely.
 But I can say that the play helps me think toward a poetics of landscape that can act with and because of a place, rather than enact upon it.
 If such a relationship with place, nurtured through story, becomes widespread among people whose histories settler narratives seek to exploit for their own ends, it could be a powerful antidote to such exploitation.
 And this, for me, is the liberatory potential in Eliezer saying I am of you, and inviting her cousin to join her in saying so, and other Iraqi Jews, and other Arab Jews.

 I’ve finished my omelet.
 Our server comes to clear our plates.
 Hearing a snatch of our conversation, he asks Eliezer if she speaks Hebrew.
 She does.
 She’s Iraqi, she says.
 His voice lights: “Me too.”
 They begin to talk rapid-fire, animated by the discovery, fate’s small, neat acts.
 His family is from Baghdad and Basrah, he says.
 His great-great-great grandfather was the Chief Rabbi of Baghdad.
 “You’re blowing my mind, dude!”
 Eliezer exclaims.
 She turns to me, gestures.
 “Look at the face of an Iraqi Jew.”
 Another missing bit of the map has found her.